-- Eggs help increase the ‘good’ cholesterol levels and thus, have little or no effect on the risk of heart diseases.
+- Eggs help increase the ‘good’ cholesterol levels and thus, have little or no effect on the risk of heart disease.

 - For the unversed, eggs are also a great source of Vitamin D. Yes, that’s right.
 Egg yolks consist of Vitamin D and are an important source of the latter for human beings.
 This ‘sunshine vitamin’ aids in the maintenance of teeth, healthy bones, and a stronger immune system.

-- Eggs consist of choline which is essential for the normal functioning of cells and play a significant role in the development of the brain and the spinal cord during pregnancy.
-It also helps in the cognitive development of infants and reduces the cognitive decline among elderly people.
+- Eggs consist of choline which is essential for the normal functioning of cells and plays a significant role in the development of the brain and the spinal cord during pregnancy.
+It also helps in the cognitive development of infants and reduces cognitive decline among elderly people.